srikrishnan-lab/Darnell_et_al_2025/README.md

 ### Figures

-1. Run the simulations above or download the default and peaking results from the OSF repository.
-The Shapley output is provided with the GitHub repository.
+1. Run the simulations above or download the default and peaking results from the Zenodo repository.
+The Shapley output is provided with the GitHub repository or can be re-evaluated.
 2. Run the following scripts for each of the figures and tables:

     | Figure/Table | Script | How To Run |